open-contracting/standard/docs/schema/codelists.md

 ```{versionadded} 1.1
 ```

-The milestone block can be used to represent a wide variety of events in the lifetime of a contracting (or planning) process.
+The milestone object can be used to represent a wide variety of events in the lifetime of a contracting (or planning) process.
 The milestone type codelist is used to indicate the nature of each milestone.

 ```{csv-table-no-translate}
 :header-rows: 1